What is scoliosis?

 To properly manage scoliosis and its symptoms, your spine specialist might recommend:

 Using orthotics, or shoe inserts, help correct spinal asymmetry.
-Dr. Le or Dr. Morris offers custom orthotics that fit comfortably inside your shoes.
+Dr. Le or Dr. Morgan offers custom orthotics that fit comfortably inside your shoes.

 Your spine specialist helps you complete strength and flexibility exercises to better manage scoliosis, reduce pain associated with it, and improve your posture.

-Dr. Le or Dr. Morris offers several chiropractic approaches to better align and balance your spine.
+Dr. Le or Dr. Morgan offers several chiropractic approaches to better align and balance your spine.
 The team might recommend traction, inversion, nonsurgical spinal decompression, or other anti-gravity techniques.

 Wearing a back brace helps improve spinal curvature and misalignment.
-Dr. Le or Dr. Morris lets you know which type of back brace is right for you.
+Dr. Le or Dr. Morgan lets you know which type of back brace is right for you.

 Surgery should always be the final option for any patient.
 Surgery will result in a permanent fusion of multiple spinal segments.
 On very rare occasions a spine specialist may recommend spine surgery in the case of spinal curvature of more than 45 degrees.
 However, surgery is rarely needed.

 If you’re at risk of or suspect scoliosis, you can trust the Spinal Stenosis and Disc Center, Inc. team with your care.
+For more information about scoliosis read our article.
 Book your next appointment by phone or online today.